nhutpro/Website-Project/README.md

 ## ✨ Feature

-**13Team** has the basic features of any e-commerce website included but not limited to:
+**13Team** has the basic features of any e-commerce website including but not limited to:

 - A basic authentication system.
 - Each item has it own page to show detail information and similar products.